 The answer to this question varies with the products the financier offers.
 If you have agreed to spot financing, where you get to pick and choose which invoices to finance, then the answer is a definite, no.

 However, most financiers prefer contract financing, where they require a minimum monthly invoice volume from you as a business.
 In this case, the answer is, maybe.
-Depending on the value of your generated invoices and if they meet the minimum monthly amount for financing, you may need to submit more invoices to fulfil the requirements for financing.
+Depending on the value of your generated invoices and if they meet the minimum monthly amount for financing, you may need to submit more invoices to fulfil the requirements for invoice financing in Malaysia.
 So remember to take this into account when engaging a company for invoice financing.

 Hopefully, some of these answers will help you in your journey to invoice financing.